leonardporteria/java-crash-course/_02-java-syntax/README.md

 String firstName1 = "John";
 String firstName2 = "Mark";

-// Stop using single letters are variable, wtf even is y????? int y = 5;
+// Stop using single letters as variable, wtf even is y????? int y = 5;

-// Do not use acronyms that everyone are not familiar with
+// Do not use acronyms that everyone is not familiar with
 // how would I know that SOL is speed of light? final int SOL = 299792458 ;